novrain/win32-deploy-tool/example/README.md

+# win32-deploy-tool;

-# win32-deploy-tool; A example project show how to use this tool.
+An example project to show how to use this tool.